iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

+These results show that external retrieval contributes more than a marginal improvement in executability.
+While the \tool$_{\text{retrieval-free}}$ preserves a quite high valid submission rate, its competitive quality declines sharply.
+This suggests that the search engine plays a critical role in helping \tool discover stronger and more up-to-date solution candidates, including relevant architectures, pretrained checkpoints, and implementation patterns that are difficult to recover from the backbone LLM's internal prior knowledge alone.

-To evaluate the effectiveness of different aggregation strategies, we compared the default \textit{Best Valid} selection strategy, which identifies the single highest-performing track among the three model development tracks during internal validation, against three common ensemble techniques: \textit{Simple Average}, \textit{Stacking}, and \textit{Boosting}.
+\textbf{Impact of Aggregation Logic.} To evaluate the effectiveness of aggregation strategies, we compared the default \textit{Best Valid} selection strategy, which identifies the single highest-performing track among the three model implementation tracks during internal validation, against three common ensemble techniques: \textit{Simple Average}, \textit{Stacking}, and \textit{Boosting}.

-In Figure~\ref{fig:ensemble}, while all ensembling variants maintained a consistent 85\% valid submission rate, they notably underperform relative to the single-best selection strategy in high-tier competitive metrics.
-Specifically, \tool with \textit{Best Valid} configuration achieved an APS of 0.77 and an \textit{Any Medal} rate of 45\%, whereas the strongest ensembling variant, \textit{Stacking}, reached an APS of only 0.73 and a 40\% medal rate.
+In Figure~\ref{fig:ensemble}, while all ensembling variants maintained a consistent 90\% valid submission rate, they notably underperform relative to the single-best selection strategy in high-tier competitive metrics.
+Specifically, \tool with \textit{Best Valid} configuration achieved an APS of 0.82 and an \textit{Any Medal} rate of 45\%, whereas the strongest ensembling variant, \textit{Stacking}, reached an APS of only 0.77 and a 40\% medal rate.

-This performance gap suggests that in complex ML tasks, the empirical selection of a single, highly optimized pipeline anchored by strategic blueprint is more effective than naive multi-track aggregation.
+This performance gap suggests that in complex ML tasks, the empirical selection of a single, highly optimized pipeline anchored by the strategic blueprint is more effective than naive multi-track aggregation.
 Although modular ensembling achieves high robustness with \textit{Above Median} rates of 65\% to 70\%, it appears to weaken the task-specific optimizations of the global optimum, leading to a performance decrease.
 Consequently, while \tool's architecture supports ensembling, we recommend prioritizing refined track selection over aggregation for competitive tasks where depth of optimization outweighs simple architectural diversity.